mr-noone/http-cab/README.md

 let dictParamsJsonEncoded = dictParams.jsonEncoded()
 let dictParamsXmlEncoded.plistEncodedWithPlistFormat(.xml) // or .binary, .openSter
 ```
 All of this methods returns `Data?` which you can easily pass to the request as request body parameter.
-(For example `.requestWithData`)
+(For example `.requestWithData(:)`)